gia-bartlett/Business-Analysis/ch5.md

 Focus-group participants should represent a sample of the target constituency, whether they be external customers or internal staff gathered from multiple sites and branches.
 They are given an opportunity to express their opinions and views, and to discuss them.
 In a focus group, unlike a workshop, there is no intention to form a consensus during the discussion, or for the group to acquire a sense of ownership of any decisions made or solutions identified.
 Good way of obtaining views and ideas but do not offer much in the way of design or obtaining quatitative data.

-### Scenarios:
+## 5.4 Scenarios:
-Telling the stroy of a task or transaction.
+Telling the story of a task or transaction.
 Useful for analysing or redesigning business processes as the steps can be visualised and thought through.
 A scenario description will include the business event that triggers the transaction, the set of actions that have to be completed in order to achieve a successful outcome and other aspects such as the actor responsible for carrying out the task, the preconditions and the postconditions.
 The preconditions are the characteristics of the business or state of the IT system that must be true for the scenario to begin.
 Postconditions are the characteristics that must be true following the conclusion of the scenario.

-Advantages of Scenarios:
+### Advantages of Scenarios:
 - They provide a framework for discovering the expections that require alternative paths when carrying out a task.
 Each step provides an opportunity to analysie what else might happen.
 - They require the user to include each step and the transitions between the steps, and as a result remove the opportunity for omissions.
 - The step-by-step development approach helps ensure that there are no taken-for-granted elements and the problem of tacit knowledge is addressed.